Detailed Explanation of Advanced Settings

 Used to adjust the quality loss when the video is exported, which is positively correlated with the output bitrate.

-Using different compression codecs and compression presets will have an impact on CRF.
+Using different encoding codecs and encoding presets will have an impact on CRF.

 The CRF numerical parameter is generally 16, which is lossless to the naked eye;